DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/if-youre-a-veteran.md

 ## Undergraduate bursary for veterans

-You may be eligible for a tax-free undergraduate bursary of £40,000 if you’re (all of the following):
+You may be eligible for a tax-free undergraduate bursary of £40,000 if you (all of the following):

-* a veteran
+* have left full-time employment with the British Army, Royal Air Force or Royal Navy no more than 5 years before the start of the course
-* training to teach secondary biology, physics, chemistry, computing, maths or languages
+* are training to teach secondary biology, physics, chemistry, computing, maths or languages
-* doing an undergraduate degree leading to [qualified teacher status (QTS)](/what-is-qts) in England
+* are doing an undergraduate degree leading to [qualified teacher status (QTS)](/what-is-qts) in England

 Doing an undergraduate degree leading to QTS means that you would be qualified to teach in England.